kunalspathak/SVE_dotnet/docs/SME.md

 ## Streaming mode

 The processor can be in streaming mode or in non-streaming mode.
-Having PE run in streaming mode, it has three outcomes:
+Switching the PE to/from streaming mode has two outcomes:
-- It changes the length of SVE vectors and predicates and they switch from `NSVL` to `SVL`.
+- The length of SVE vectors and predicates switches. `NSVL` for non-streaming mode, `SVL` for streaming mode.
 - Some instructions can operate only in streaming mode, referred to as "streaming instructions", while some can operate only in non-streaming mode, referred to as "non-streaming instructions".
-- There can be instructions that can operate in either of the two modes and referred as "streaming compatible instructions".
+Finally, some can operate in either of the two modes and referred as "streaming compatible instructions".

-A program is invalid and will have undefined behavior if "streaming instructions" are ran in non-streaming mode or vice-versa.
+A program is invalid and will have undefined behavior if "streaming instructions" are run in non-streaming mode or vice-versa.

 <i>In both cases, these changes of mode are automatic and it is the compiler’s responsibility to insert the necessary instructions.
-There are no intrinsics that map directly to SMSTART and SMSTOP.</i>
+There are no C++ intrinsics that map directly to `SMSTART` and `SMSTOP`.</i>

 ![alt text](image-2.png)